ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Results and Discussion

 \subsection{Experiments with Real Data}

-To assess the effectiveness of the proposed recommendation framework in practical settings, we conducted experiments on 10 well-known real-world datasets from the UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu}.
-These datasets, summarized in Table \ref{tab:clustering_comparison}, exhibit a diverse range of characteristics, including the number of objects, features, and classes, encompassing a variety of domains and complexities.
-Since all these datasets include ground-truth labels, we were able to compute ARI for each clustering solution obtained to compare the performance of our recommendation model to those of state-of-the-art AutoML-based clustering methods, including ML2DAC, AutoCluster, and AutoML4Clust (AML4C).
+To assess the effectiveness of the proposed recommendation framework in practical settings, we conducted experiments on 20 well-known real-world datasets from the UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu}.
+These datasets, summarized in Table \ref{tab:dataset_summary}, exhibit a diverse range of dimensional characteristics and encompass a variety of domains and complexities.
+They include popular Ecoli, Glass, Iris, and Wine quality datasets, used in numerous unsupervised and supervised classification studies.

+Since the ground-truth labels are available for all these datasets, we were able to compute ARI for each clustering solution obtained to compare the performance of our recommendation model to those of state-of-the-art AutoML-based clustering methods, including ML2DAC, AutoCluster, and AutoML4Clust (AML4C).
+We selected ARI as our primary evaluation metric as it is the standard benchmark reported in the existing literature.
+While other metrics, such as Normalized Mutual Information (NMI), can offer further insights \cite{babu2019nmi}, our focus on ARI ensures a consistent and direct comparison with state-of-the-art methods like ML2DAC, whose official implementations primarily report performance in terms of ARI without providing the underlying cluster labels.

-For each real-world dataset considered, our model was first applied to predict the most suitable clustering algorithm.
-The selected algorithm was then executed with default scikit-learn parameters over a predefined range of candidate cluster counts.
-Either Silhouette or CH index was then used to determine the optimal number of clusters.
-Such an approach simulates a typical unsupervised clustering scenario, where neither ground-truth labels nor the number of clusters are available at inference time.
+For each real-world dataset reported in Table \ref{tab:dataset_summary}, a multi-stage preprocessing pipeline was executed.
+Categorical variables were transformed into numerical features via one-hot encoding, whereas missing values were imputed using the feature-wise median.
+To ensure architectural compatibility with the neural network and maintain computational efficiency, datasets exceeding 2,500 instances were subjected to random subsampling.
+Subsequently, all features were standardized using z-score normalization.
+These processed datasets served as the input for the proposed model to determine the most suitable clustering algorithm for a given tabular dataset.
+The selected algorithm was then executed with default scikit-learn parameters over a predefined range of candidate numbers of clusters.
+Either the Silhouette or CH index was then used to determine the optimal number of clusters.
+Such an approach simulates a typical unsupervised clustering scenario, where neither ground-truth labels nor the number of clusters are known at inference time.

 After selecting a clustering algorithm and estimating the number of clusters, we performed a grid search to identify suitable hyperparameters for that specific algorithm.
 The grid values for each parameter were predefined based on commonly used configurations in the literature to ensure consistency across our evaluation.
 The selected clustering algorithm was then used with the best configuration found, while the clustering quality was assessed using ARI.